surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 Pie Chart are divided into slices to illustrate numerical proportions of the data.

- <b>3.</b>  Choose chart type <b>PIE</b> from given drop-down list compare the data using Pie chart.
+ <b>3.</b>  Choose chart type <b>PIE</b> from drop-down list compare the data using Pie chart.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/342ffdef70f63d84c311d6a89e8697fc0b4f932b/images/New_version5/TD_Visu_Image5.png)
 <b><font color = "Black"> Image 5</b>

 ### Editing Options for Pie Chart

 - <b>Show percentage</b>  on selecting this checkbox, it displays percentage value for each measure in pie chart. if disabled it displays dimension name.

 - <b>Polar Area</b> On selecting polar area check box it enables polar view for each dimensions field in a pie chart.